PRINCE-OBOT/WEB-NOTE/XML/SVG Container Element.md

 The color red is `filled` into `rect` and `circle` shapes.

+### `marker`
-### `marker`: It is used to add simple shapes around shapes, mostly used for arrowhead
+It is used to add simple shapes around shapes, mostly used for arrowhead

 ` <defs>
     `<marker id="arrow" markerWidth="30" markerHeight="10" refX="10" refY="0" orient="auto">